 A green, metal signpost with white writing.
 The words Chappy Ferry and a left-pointing arrow.
 A street in the background with redbrick sidewalks and white colonial houses in Edgartown Martha's Vineyard

-⭐️ RATING: 4.5/5 Stars | ⏳ TOUR LENGTH: 4 Hours
+⭐️ RATING: 4.5/5 Stars | ⏳ TOUR LENGTH: 4 Hours | ✅ Book it!

 This is a 4-hour, private Martha’s Vineyard Jaws tour which takes you to filming locations all over the island.
 You’ll travel by van and there are two regular stops on the tour in the towns of Menemsha (where Quint’s shack was located) and Aquinnah.

 As it’s a private tour, you can bring up to 11 people so this tour is great for families or friend groups but not as affordable for solo travellers or couples.
+Prices start at $500 for up to 7 people.

 This tour will pick you up from anywhere on the island which saves you time and expense getting to and from a meeting point.
 I also love that they can customise the tour with extra stops as long as they can be done in the 4 hour window.